Register an External Service

 After completing this unit, you’ll be able to:

 - Define a Named Credential for your external service.

-- Register an external service using the External Services registration process.
+- Add an external service using a provided schema.

 - Explain how the Apex actions relate to the schema you use.

 Like many things in life, before we move forward we have to complete some prerequisites.
 In the past unit, we covered some detail about schemas used for External Services, since we need a usable schema before doing anything else.
 We didn’t talk much about Named Credentials, though.
 That’s OK, because this takes only a minute

 - From Setup, enter Named Credentials in the Quick Find box, then select Named Credentials.